skyborgff/RLBot-repos/README.md

     "note": "Note when enabling the repo",
     "repos":[
         {
 		    "name": "should explain itself",
-            "url": "https link to repo for download", "branch": "branch name"
+		    "url": "link to the branch. best practice: make an repo for each version", "testedFrameworkVersion": "tested version of the framework",
+		    "version": "version name",
+		    "category": [
+		        {
+		            "name": "Category name"
+		        },
+		        {...}
+		    ],
+		    "gamemodes": [
+		        {
+		            "name": "gamemode name"
+		        }
+		        {...}
+		    ]
 		}
     ]
 }
 ```